Viktor Sokolov (naval officer): Northern Fleet and commander of Syrian operations (2013–2020)

 In September 2018 Sokolov took a leading role in the Ocean Shield exercises, which for the first time in Russia's modern history were held in the Mediterranean Sea.
 All four Russian fleets, as well as the Caspian Flotilla, were represented by a total of 25 ships and vessels, including two submarines, with more than three dozen aircraft and helicopters.

-Head of Naval Academy (2020-2022)
+Head of Naval Academy (2020–2022)

-Sokolov served as deputy commander of the Northern Fleet for almost seven years, before being appointed head of the N. G. Kuznetsov Naval Academy on 17 January 2020.
+After his stint as deputy commander of the Northern Fleet, he was appointed head of the N. G. Kuznetsov Naval Academy on 17 January 2020.